Program Highlights

 Early childhood educators have the opportunity to have a significant impact on children’s lives, using their knowledge and skills to help children explore, learn and interpret the world around them.
 The early years of a child’s life set the stage, and much of what he or she learns and experiences during this time shapes his or her world in ways that can last a lifetime.

-The Baker College Bachelor of Science in Early Childhood Education program is a 4-year program consisting of 120 credit hours (90 hours of major courses and 30 hours of general education requirements).
-Our curriculum includes early childhood development, developing curriculum for early childhood and fieldwork experiences.
+The Baker College early education degree is a 4-year program consisting of 120 credit hours (90 hours of major courses and 30 hours of general education requirements).
+Our early childhood education curriculum includes early childhood development, developing curriculum for early childhood and fieldwork experiences.

 View Full CurriculumSample Courses